 Five historic Cape Cod lighthouses are open to the public for tours during the summer months and on special occasions in the off-season.

 A few even offer lighthouse vacations, allowing guests to stay in the keeper's house.
 (More about that in a minute.)

-If you'd like to go inside one of these centuries-old towers, experience its history firsthand, and take in the amazing views from the top, these lighthouses offer open houses and tours:
+If you'd like to go inside one of these centuries-old towers to experience its history firsthand and take in the amazing views from the top, these lighthouses offer open houses and tours:

 Nobska Light sits high on a bluff in the Falmouth village of Woods Hole.